Freight Shipping from Chicago to Charlotte

 How much does it cost to ship freight from Chicago to Charlotte?

-Full truckload (FTL) rates from Chicago, IL to Charlotte, NC currently range from $1,643-$2,025 for a standard dry van load over the 764-mile route.
+Full truckload (FTL) rates from Chicago, IL to Charlotte, NC currently range $1,643-$2,025 (roughly $2.17-$2.66 per mile over 764 miles).
 LTL shipments typically cost $620-$1,049 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Charlotte?

-Standard FTL transit from Chicago to Charlotte is approximately 14 hrs by truck over 764 miles.
+Standard FTL transit from Chicago to Charlotte is approximately 14 hrs by truck over 764 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Logistics Park Chicago (Elwood) to Norfolk Southern Charlotte Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Chicago to Charlotte freight?